Definition of Stroke and TIA

 ### Management

-- **Airway, breathing, and circulation (ABC)**: Ensuring the patient’s airway is patent, providing respiratory support if necessary, and maintaining hemodynamic stability.
+The general management of patients with brain hemorrhage and hematomas includes:- **Airway, breathing, and circulation (ABC)**: Ensuring the patient’s airway is patent, providing respiratory support if necessary, and maintaining hemodynamic stability.

 - **Blood pressure control**: Lowering blood pressure to prevent further bleeding and limiting the expansion of the hematoma.